-Included in accounts payable and accrued liabilities at December 31, 2015 is \$264,138 (September 30, 2015 - \$82,414; September 30, 2014 - \$21,709) due to related parties with respect to the transactions detailed above and expense reimbursements.
+Included in accounts payable and accrued liabilities at March 31, 2016 is \$193,305 (September 30, 2015 - \$82,414; September 30, 2014 - \$21,709) due to related parties with respect to the transactions detailed above and expense reimbursements.
 Amounts due to related parties are non-interest bearing, with no fixed terms of repayment.

-Dr. Parkinson, CEO, is entitled to a payment of six months of base salary upon termination without cause and a payment of one year of base salary upon termination without cause after 12 months of employment.
+Dr. Parkinson, chief executive officer, is entitled to a payment of six months of base salary upon termination without cause and a payment of one year of base salary upon termination without cause after 12 months of employment.
 This amount increases to 18 months if the termination without cause occurs after a change of control event or within 60 days prior to a change of control event where such event was under consideration at the time of termination.
-Mr. Wood, CFO, is entitled to a payment of one year of base salary upon termination without cause, whether or not the termination was caused by a change of control event.
-Mr. Perabo, CMO, is entitled to a payment of six months of base salary upon termination without cause, and a payment of one year of base salary upon termination caused by a change of control event.
+Mr. Wood, chief financial officer, is entitled to a payment of one year of base salary upon termination without cause, whether or not the termination was caused by a change of control event.
+Dr. Perabo, chief medical officer, is entitled to a payment of six months of base salary upon termination without cause, and a payment of one year of base salary upon termination caused by a change of control event.
 Mr. Cossum, Executive Vice-President of Research and Development, is entitled to a payment of six months of base salary upon termination without cause, and a payment of one year of base salary upon termination caused by a change of control event.
 Stock options held by the CEO, CFO, CMO and Executive Vice-President of Research and Development vest immediately upon a change of control.